 The remainder of this paper is devoted to proving Theorems 1 and 2.
-For ease of exposition, we only present these proofs for the case d = 2 though they generalize, in a straightforward way, to arbitrary (constant) dimensions.
-Due to space constraints, some proofs are omitted from this version of the paper.
-All proofs can be found in the preprint version [2].
+For ease of exposition, we only present these proofs for the case d=2 though they generalize, in a straightforward way, to arbitrary (constant) dimensions.

 2 Proof of the Upper Bounds (Theorem 1)